Tonghua murders: Manhunt

 Less than an hour after the Wang family killings were reported, Shi was identified by police as the culprit through descriptions by his fellow villagers.
-At 3:30, roadblocks were set up in the area, and a reward of 100,000 yuan was offered by Tonghua Public Security Bureau for clues about the murderer's whereabouts.
+At 3:30, roadblocks were set up in Liuhe and Tonghua County, as well as Tonghua City and Meihekou.
+A reward of ¥100,000 was offered by Tonghua Public Security Bureau for clues about the murderer's whereabouts.

-On 27 September, while hiding in the mountainside near Tonggou, Shi went to the secluded home of Sun Honglian and Liu Jifen to ask for food.
+On 27 September, at around 6:00 a.m., while hiding in the mountainside near Tonggou, Shi went to the secluded home of Sun Honglian and Liu Jifen to ask for food.
 However, fearing they would report him to police, Shi killed them before fleeing again.
 After a crime scene analysis tied the murders to Shi, the public security bureaus of Tonghua, Baishan, and Liaoyuan decided to enter a joint investigation, deploying 2,000 police officers from their respective city bureaus, as well as 1,000 officers of the Jilin People's Armed Police.
-Police determined that Shi was still in the area On 28 September, the Ministry of Public Security issued a Class-A warrant and offered a reward of 50,000 yuan for information that would lead to his arrest.
-12,000 people participated in the manhunt including militia, armed police, and local residents.
+Police determined that Shi was still in the area On 28 September, the Ministry of Public Security issued a Class-A warrant and offered a reward of ¥50,000 for information that would lead to his arrest.
+12,000 people participated in the manhunt including armed police, militia, and local residents.

-On 29 September, at around 5:40, Shi was discovered hiding in the house of Zhao Yufu in Lüjiabao Village, part of Liunan Township.
-Shi killed Zhao Yufu and his wife Guan Xiumei, also injuring an intervening villager, Liu Jinping, cutting him in the left arm during the fight.
-Once outside, he also killed Zhao Jinkai inside the building's courtyard.
-The incident was reported to police at 5:50 and at a few hours later at around 12:00, Shi was apprehended in a cornfield outside the village.
+On 29 September, at around 3:00, Shi broke into the house of Zhao Yufu in Lüjiabao Village, part of Liunan Township.
+Shi was discovered at 5:30 by the homeowner, after which Shi killed Zhao and his wife Guan Xiumei inside the home before fatally stabbing their grandson Zhao Jinkai inside the building's courtyard.
+A neighbour, Liu Jinping, overheard the commotion and fought Shi using a wooden drawbar.
+Liu was cut in the left arm while Shi retreated after being bludgeoned.
+Liu went to the town doctor's house and reported the incident to police at 5:50 and at a few hours later at around 12:00, Shi was apprehended in a cornfield outside the village.

-Shi was brought to Changchun, where he confessed to the murders, telling police he had intended to kill five more people.
-Shi described his motive as "revenge for the humiliations that he suffered by the society".